ngimb64/Screenshot-Assistant/README.md

 - Checkout the file manager and to visualize screenshots created every 5 seconds
 - If you want the program to pause hit Esc
 - If you want to start again hit enter again.
-- OR if you would like to exit hit Ctrl + C (Keyboard Interrupt)
+- OR if you would like to exit hit Ctrl + C